Enjoy Reading

 The Breach — Earth is revealed as part of an alien experiment.

-The Signal 1: The Awakening — Humanity discovers it occupies another species’ world.
+The Listeners — Humanity discovers it occupies another species’ world.

 The Signal Echo — Temporal paradoxes expose civilization’s fragility and hubris.